 Skip to main content

-The Federal Insurance Office (FIO) was established by Title V of the federal Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank).
-The FIO is housed within the U.S. Department of the Treasury and is headed by a director who is appointed by the secretary of the Treasury.
-The office provides expertise on insurance matters to the Treasury Department and other federal agencies and engages in international discussions relating to insurance.
-However, it is not a regulatory agency and its authorities do not displace the time-tested robust state insurance regulatory regime.
+The Federal Insurance Office (FIO) was established in 2010 by Title V of the federal Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank).
+FIO is housed within the U.S. Department of the Treasury and is led by a director appointed by the Secretary of the Treasury.
+The office provides expertise on insurance matters to the Treasury Department and other federal agencies and participates in international insurance discussions.
+However, FIO is not a regulatory agency, and its authorities do not replace or override the longstanding system of state-based insurance regulation

 Scope and Functions

-The FIO advises the Secretary of the Treasury on major domestic and prudential international insurance matters.
-The FIO has authority to represent the U.S. federal government internationally at meetings of the International Association of Insurance Supervisors (IAIS) and other similar organizations.
-However, state insurance regulators, either directly or through their NAIC representatives, present the views of the insurance regulatory community internationally.
+FIO advises the Secretary of the Treasury on major domestic and international insurance issues.
+While FIO represents the U.S. federal government in international insurance forums such as the International Association of Insurance Supervisors (IAIS), state insurance regulators continue to present the views of the U.S. insurance regulatory community internationally.

 Powers

-In order to carry out these functions, the FIO is authorized to receive and collect data and information on the insurance industry and can enter into information sharing agreements with state regulators.
-The FIO can also require an insurer or its affiliate to submit data to the office; however, the FIO must first determine whether any public or regulatory sources are available before requiring such information directly from an insurer.
-The law provides an exemption for small insurers that meet a minimum size threshold not yet defined by the FIO.
+To carry out its responsibilities, FIO is authorized to collect data and information about the insurance industry and to enter into information sharing agreements with state regulators.
+FIO may also require insurers or their affiliates to submit data directly, but only after determining that the information is not reasonably available from the public or regulatory sources.
+The law also provides an exemption for small insurers that meet a minimum size threshold, although this has not yet been defined by FIO.

 Reports

-The FIO is responsible for issuing several one-time reports as well as annual reports to the U.S. Congress.
-The FIO recently released its latest Annual Report on the insurance industry.
-In addition, the United States Department of the Treasury issued a report on the Asset Management and Insurance Industries.
-A listing of available FIO reports can be found on the U.S. Department of the Treasury/FIO Webpage.
+FIO is required to issue several one-time studies as well as annual reports to the U.S. Congress on the insurance industry.
+These reports address topics such as market developments, financial stability, and access to insurance products.
+FIO has also contributed to broader Treasury reports examining the insurance and asset management sectors.
+A listing of available FIO reports can be found on the U.S. Department of the Treasury/FIO Webpage

-Status: State insurance regulators support constructive working relationships with key federal agencies to advance the interest of the U.S. market and consumers.
-Interactions between the NAIC and federal agencies, including FIO, are overseen by the Government Relations (EX) Leadership Council (GRLC).
-GRLC is actively engaged in analyzing federal legislative and regulatory actions, and ensuring effective communication of NAIC's policy views to key stakeholders.
-GRLC actively engaged in the analysis of federal legislative and regulatory actions and ensures effective communication of the NAIC's policy views to key stakeholders.
+State insurance regulators support constructive working relationships with key federal agencies to promote effective insurance oversight and protect U.S. consumers and markets.
+Interactions between the NAIC and federal agencies, including FIO, are coordinated though the NAIC’s Government Relations (EX) Leadership Council (GRLC).
+The GRLC monitors and analyzes federal legislative and regulatory developments affecting insurance and works to ensure that the NAIC’s policy perspectives are clearly and effectively communicated to federal policymakers and other stakeholders.